 Day time emergencies: yes

-After hour emergencies: yes
+After hour emergencies: no

 Client communication technologies (email, text, etc.):